alexwlchan/contributions-graph/README.md

 *   Unit tests are awesome.
 I should write more of them.

 *   The ability to customise some of the text.
 Right now, it only says "Contributions".
 It would be nice to be able to put other words in as appropriate.

+*   Squash the bugs!
+Since this project involves a lot of fiddly stuff with calendars and dates, it's almost certain that somewhere, someday, something will go wrong.
+I'd like to do some more testing to find out if/where that's going to be.